This story originally ran on LDS Living in June 2014.

-Dad's have a knack for spouting off humorous comments and making you laugh, even on a bad day.
-Whether their humor is bubbly or hilariously dry, thank your Dad for making you laugh.
+Fathers have a knack for spouting off humorous comments and making you laugh, even on a bad day.
+Whether their humor is bubbly or hilariously dry, thank your dad for making you laugh.
 You may find he'll try and do it even more!

 6) Giving Wise Advice

-When you just wanted someone to talk to, or if you really needed some direction with a difficult problem, Dad was ready with an ear and an answer, or at least a nudge in the right direction, no matter the hour.
-Thank him for the time he took, and probably continues to take, to help you work out your problems.
+When you just wanted someone to talk to or you really needed some direction with a difficult problem, Dad was ready with an ear and an answer—or at least a nudge in the right direction—no matter the hour.
+Thank him for the time he took, and probably continues to take, to help you work out your life problems.

 7) Spoiling Us

 Dads have a reputation of letting us get away with a little more than moms.
-It's not necessarily a bad thing—chocolate cake for breakfast, cookies before dinner, and an extra hour of staying were dad’s special way of telling us that he loved us and wanted to spend time with us.
+It's not necessarily a bad thing—chocolate cake for breakfast, cookies before dinner, and an extra hour of staying up past bedtime were Dad’s special way of telling us that he loved us and wanted to spend time with us.
 Make time for your dad and thank him for the time he makes for you.

 9) Life Encouragement

 Though Mom and Dad are probably equally encouraging, sometimes Dad pushes just a little bit more.
-From high grades in school, to advancing in a job, to making wise choices in an eternal compaion, Dad has a way of encouraging your best effort in everything, but still loving you no matter the outcome.
+From getting high grades in school to advancing in a job to making wise choices in an eternal companion, Dad has a way of encouraging your best effort in everything but still loving you no matter the outcome.

 10) Example of Service and Faith

-Whether your father is a member or not, he is a cornerstone in the family.
-Though often the practical voice, he probably has a soft spot in his heart for serving and loving—and he has faith in your family.
+Whether your father is a member of the Church or not, he is a cornerstone of the family.
+If your dad is anything like mine, though he is often the practical voice in life situations, he still has a soft spot in his heart for serving and loving—and he has faith in your family.
 Don't let his quiet, sometimes hidden example of support and love go unnoticed.